realthomasdean/Emerald-retype/README.md

 # Emerald-retype
 Pokemon emerald ROM im making with new moves and retypings.

-READ THIS AS CODE OR THE LINE BREAKS ARE NOT VISIBLE.
+READ THIS AS CODE OR THE LINE BREAKS ARE NOT VISIBLE AND FORMATTING BREAKS.

 Thank you for downloading/reading